JorisTruong/homeaccountant-app/README.md

 ### High priority:
 * Create a logo
+* Ability to select multiple accounts

 ### Medium priority:
-* Review the 'About Us' page
 * Add a toast on creation of an account, transaction or subcategory
-* Ability to select all accounts
-* Design the tooltip for line charts
 * Support for different languages
 * Support for multiple currencies
-* Ability to select multiple accounts
 * Import/Export option

 ### Low priority:
 * Research bar in Categories
 * Review navigation design
 * Filter transactions by expense or not
-* Clicking main cards in homepage navigates to transactions with eventual filters
+* Clicking main cards in homepage navigates to graphs with eventual filters
 * Add the ability to set a monthly budget amount for each category/subcategory
-* Add the ability to move graph cards between them
 * Add the ability for a transaction to be recurrent
 * Self-hosting option